luisenp/mdp-lib/README.md

 A Library of algorithms for AI Planning using Markov Decision Procceses.

-The library provides implementation of several MDP solvers, such as Value Iteration, LAO*, LRTDP and UCT.
-It also supports reading problems described in the <a href="http://www.tempastic.org/papers/CMU-CS-04-167.pdf">PPDDL format</a>.
+The library provides abstractions for representing MDPs and implementations of several popular MDP solvers, such as Value Iteration, LAO*, LRTDP and HDP.
+It also supports problems described in the <a href="http://www.tempastic.org/papers/CMU-CS-04-167.pdf">PPDDL format</a>.
+For these, a variety of determinization-based solvers are provided, such as FF-Replan, RFF and FF-LAO*.

 The library has been tested in Ubuntu 12.04 and 14.04 (64-bit).